jusahah/NollaversioBlogi/content/vue/paper-and-vue.md

 You can see this quickly gets out of hand.
 A massive slow-down ensues.

 >This is something I experienced first-hand.
 Simply pushing one object *that had internal Paper.js linkage somewhere deep down* to an array Vue controls caused massive performance drop.
-This was even hard to notice at first, because I was developing mostly with PC happily running FPS 60.
+This was  hard to notice at first, because I was developing with PC happily running FPS 60.
+That is, each frame still got processed in under 17 ms so there was no visual feedback.
 >
 >
 >
->But when using the app on mobile device, performance issues became apparent.
+>When I started using the app on mobile device, performance issues became apparent.
 Doing even the most elementary PaperJS stuff (like drawing a simple rectange over and over again) caused FPS to drop around 30-40.

-I call this gothca **Vue the Kraken**, because its feels like Vue deliberately tries to hunt down my Paper.js object with its long slimy tentacles.
+I call this gotcha **Vue the Kraken**, because its feels like Vue deliberately tries to hunt down my Paper.js object with its long slimy tentacles.
 No matter how deep you hide your linkage to Paper, Vue will find it and fuck up everything.

-Of course, Vue is just doing its job to make the reactivity system work.
+> Of course, Vue is just doing its job to make the reactivity system work as expected.
+There is no way Vue could know which data-bound objects to walk through and which not.
 But still.
 Kraken Vue.

-You only need *one* linkage from PaperJs to Vue's data property and you are fucked.

 So beware.
 Keep Vue and PaperJs separate.
-They are still great match for building HTML5 games and stuff, but you must introduce some impenetrable layer between them.
+They are still great match for building HTML5 games with nice UIs, but you must introduce some impenetrable layer between them.